DmitryBondarenko1/solid-spoon/Console.md

 **Customizing Console Font**

 Now lets navigate to **Console Font** section where you can define your preferred font style, size, spacing and other font parameters.
+While Font, size, line spacing parameters are self-explanatory, **Fallback Font** parameter is used for symbols not supported by the main font.
+As you make your settings, font example is instantly shown in the preview at the bottom of the page.